Kansas License Requirements

 Fingerprinting required through KS DOI, DCF locations, local law enforcement, Pearson VUE, or KBI (Code: KS920161Z)

-Apply for Your Kansas License →Get Appointed and Start Selling
+Schedule Your Exam with Pearson VUE →Get Appointed and Start Selling

 Once your Kansas insurance license is issued, you must be appointed by an insurance carrier before you can sell their products.
 Each carrier you work with will submit an appointment request to the Kansas Insurance Department.
 Appointments are typically processed within a few business days, and there is no additional exam required.
 Your sponsoring agency or carrier will guide you through this process.